+Advanced Differential Equations and Linear Algebra.
 This is the second course (after MA 141) in a two course sequence in differential equations and linear algebra.
 In this course, we focus on both systems of differential equations, with special attention given to modeling, linearization, and equilibrium analysis; as well as the mathematical language of systems-linear algebra, especially transformations, orthogonality, vector spaces, inner product spaces and the eigenvalue/eigenvector problem.
 We will motivate the material through applications such as population models, structural, and electrical systems, and linear algebra applications such as 3-D imaging, Markov processes, and Leslie matrices.
 Technology will again play a major role in this course, as we will have frequent computer demonstrations in class and weekly computer labs to explore the quantitative aspects of these topics.
 Students will have the opportunity to explore topics beyond the textbook on group projects throughout the semester.

 This course is an introduction to difference equations, differential equations, and linear algebra.
 Specific topics include analytical and numerical solutions to difference equations and first-order linear differential equations, phase line analysis, stability of equilibrium, matrix equations and eigenvalues.
 We emphasize how this mathematics can be used on many real-world problems such as how to predict the spread of a disease, how a home mortgage works, and how to understand the growth of animal populations.
 We use computers and calculators extensively, meeting in the computer lab once each week.
 We also focus on learning how to explain mathematics verbally and in writing.